 In summary, lone workers are anyone that needs to conduct their duties without a co-worker or team member nearby.
 This applies to whether they are in a private, enclosed or public workplace, or whether they’re at a fixed location or in commute.

 Lone workers encompass a large, diverse group of the working UK population.
 In fact, some estimates project that upwards of 20% of the UK workforce can be described as lone workers.

 Here are common examples of lone workers:

 This list is not comprehensive.
 The definition of a lone worker can be applied to hundreds of other roles.

-A lone worker safety policy exists to tell employees how to remain safe while on the job, as well as how managers should respond in case of an emergency.
+A lone worker safety policy exists to tell employees how to remain safe while on the job, as well as how managers and team members should respond in case of an emergency.

 Listen to employees: